AleksandrAinidinov/lab/readme.md

 ---

 ## Comparing Python Syntax with C#
-General Syntax Difficulty:
+1. General Syntax Difficulty:
-Python - Easier to read and understand, since its syntax is really close to regular English.
+Python: Easier to read and understand, as its syntax is very close to regular English.
-C# - More structured and explicit, hence more difficult to understand.
+C#: More structured and explicit, which makes it harder to grasp initially.

-Variable Declaration:
+2. Variable Declaration:
-Python - Does not require to declare variable types.
+Python: Does not require declaring variable types.
-C# - Requires to declare variable types (int number = 0) or it will give you an error.
+C#: Requires declaring variable types (e.g., int number = 0); otherwise, it will give an error.

-Reading User Input and Printing out Data:
+3. Reading User Input and Printing out Data:
-Python - Uses 'input()' and 'print()' .
+Python: Uses input() and print().
-C# - Uses 'Console.ReadLine()' and 'Console.Write() / Console.WriteLine()' .
+C#: Uses Console.ReadLine() and Console.Write() / Console.WriteLine().

-Parsing User Input:
+4. Parsing User Input:
-Python - Uses 'int()'.
+Python: Uses ```bash int()``` to convert input to an integer.
-C# - Uses 'Convert.ToInt32()' / 'int.Parse()'.
+C#: Uses Convert.ToInt32() or int.Parse().

-Conditions:
+5. Conditions:
 Python - Uses 'if/elif/else', does not require parentheses around condition.
 C# - Uses 'if/else if/else', requires parentheses around conditions.

-Loops:
+6. Loops:
 Python - Uses 'for i in range(n + 1):', right end of range is not included.
 C# - Uses 'for (int i = 0; i <= n; i++)', right end of range is included if '<=' is used.
 ---